Strategy evolution on temporal hypergraphs: Results

-According to above results, for proper time interval $\tau$ the connected density is lower than the static hypernetwork, which provides an opportunity for the temporal hypernetwork to promote cooperation.
-The round of interaction $g$ over each subhypernetwork stands for the similarity $\delta$ of the temporal hypernetworks.
-If $g$ gets larger, the similarity is higher for not changing subhypernetworks for a long time steps.
-Thus, from Eq.~(\ref{critical_r}), we know that increasing $g$ will enhance cooperation.
-Numerical results confirm this analysis (Fig.~\ref{fig:g}a), and we find that, for a series of temporal hypernetworks generated by proper $\Delta t$ and $\tau$ (sparser subhypernetworks), if $g$ is large, temporal hypernetworks facilitate cooperation more than their static counterparts.
-As Fig.~\ref{fig:g}a shows, for $\Delta t=0.1$h, $\tau=1$h, such a transition will occur between $g=100$ and $g=5000$.
-We further show that the magnitude of the promotion is decreasing with the increase of $g$ (Fig.~\ref{fig:g}b).
-As $g$ increases, cooperation is greatly facilitated, and the critical value $r_C$ drops sharply.
-But when $g$ continues to increase, the decrease in the critical values slows down.
-This can be explained by the fact that as $g$ goes up, the rise of similarity $\delta$ of the temporal hypernetworks gradually slows down (proportional to $1/g$).
-The same situation is observed on the synthetic temporal hypernetworks (Fig.~3c, d).
-When $g=100$, all temporal hypernetworks outperform their static counterparts.
-But by further increasing $g$ from $100$ to $1000$, the promotion is negligible.
+We further show that the magnitude of the promotion decreases with more rounds of interaction, $g$ (Fig.~\ref{fig:g}b).
+As $g$ increases, cooperation is greatly facilitated, and the critical value $r_{C}$ drops.
+But when $g$ continues to increase, this effect slows.
+This observation can be explained by the fact that as $g$ increases, the rise of similarity $\delta$ of the temporal hypergraphs gradually slows down.
+This effect is approximately proportional to $1/g$, as it is equivalent to switching to a new one after experiencing $g$ identical subhypergraphs (Fig.~S10).
+The same situation is observed in the synthetic temporal hypergraphs (Figs.~\ref{fig:g}c, d).
+When $g=100$, all temporal hypergraphs outperform their static counterparts.
+But by further increasing $g$ from $100$ to $1000$, the additional gain in the reduction of $r_{C}$ is negligible.

-Intuitively, once the structure is defined, a fast evolutionary process, or, in other words, having a long and fixed period of interaction (i.e.~larger $g$) helps the spread of cooperation.
+Intuitively, once the structure is defined, a fast evolutionary process, which is equivalent to having a long and fixed period of interaction (i.e.~large $g$), helps the spread of cooperation.
 Such a phenomenon is directly linked to the promotion of aggregations.
-When the interaction time $g$ is longer, it allows for the aggregation of cooperators to be fully established.
-On the other hand, rapid changes of subhypernetworks (i.e. smaller $g$) can disrupt newly formed aggregations, thus discouraging cooperation.
+When $g$ is larger, there is more time for cooperators to cluster.
+On the other hand, rapid changes in subhypergraphs (i.e., small $g$) can disrupt newly formed aggregations, thus enabling exploitation and inhibiting the spread of cooperation.
+However, our findings also indicate that $g$ does not need to be particularly large.
+A moderate $g$ can already allow for the advantageous aggregation of cooperators to be fully realized.